 How much do sound bars cost?

 Just like any speaker, there’s a wide price range.
 You can go for something basic and affordable, or get a high-end high-tech setup that’ll make you feel like you’re at the movies.
+Sound bars generally range from around $200 anywhere up to $2,000 or more for a top of the range sound bar with external speakers and subwoofers included, plus a variety of tech features like voice control.
 Getting the most expensive sound bar doesn’t necessarily mean getting the best – this depends on what you want and need out of a sound bar, so take the time to explore your options.

 What features should I look for in a sound bar?

 - Subwoofer: This kind of speaker is designed for deep, intense sounds.
-It’s a must-have to get the full effect from action movies.
+It’s a must-have to get the full effect from action movies or a dramatic musical score.
 These are usually best as an external speaker, and are included with most sound bars.
 Most are wireless, but double check this before purchasing.
-The power of the subwoofer is another factor to consider – a higher wattage means the more powerful a sound it can produce.
+The power of the subwoofer is another factor to consider – the higher the wattage, the more powerful the sound it produces.
 It’s not an absolute necessity, but without a subwoofer your TV shows and movies will sound more shallow and less realistic.

 - Bluetooth: If you want to be able to play music from your mobile phone or music app, Bluetooth connectivity is a must.
+This also allows you to connect your sound bar with other compatible speakers throughout your home.
 While you can add Bluetooth with an adapter, this isn’t ideal as it’s clunky to use.

 - HDMI ports: Some sound bars have them, some don’t, some have a lot.
 But you don’t necessarily need a HDMI port on your sound bar.
 It can actually be neater to connect all of your home theatre gadgets to your TV, then connect the TV’s audio output to the sound bar.
-This way, switching inputs into the TV automatically switches which audio is input to the sound bar, and you only need one cable running to the sound bar.
 However, it can be limiting, especially if your TV is older and has fewer HDMI ports – in which case more ports on your sound bar may be useful.

-We recommend reading into the tech specs and reviews of a number of different sound bar models to find the best one for you and your budget.
+To fully understand the features and capabilities of individual sound bars, you might want to read further into the tech specs of a number of different sound bar models to find the best one for you and your budget.

 Should I buy a sound bar?

-While so far sound bars may sound amazing, at the end of the day they’re still a compromise.
+While sound bars can change your movie experience, keep in mind that at the end of the day they’re still a compromise.
 A sound bar will give you far better audio than your TV’s built-in speakers at a great price, but they won’t be as good as an equivalent surround sound system.
+Some pros of a sound bars is that they are generally small and unobtrusive, more affordable than other speaker setups while still improving your TV’s audio, and there’s no shortage of options to choose from, while some of the cons are that it may not suit every room size, as positioning and speaker strength is generally more suited for smaller rooms or closer-seating positions in front of the TV.